 About Orbus Therapeutics

 Orbus Therapeutics Inc. is a late-stage, private biopharmaceutical company that is dedicated to developing products that treat rare diseases for which there are few, if any, effective therapies.
-The Company’s lead product candidate, eflornithine, is being evaluated in a pivotal Phase 3 clinical trial in patients with recurrent anaplastic astrocytoma, a rare form of central nervous system cancer.
+The Company’s lead product candidate, eflornithine, recently completed the STELLAR study, a Phase 3 clinical trial in patients with recurrent anaplastic astrocytoma, a rare form of central nervous system cancer.
+The primary efficacy endpoint, overall survival (OS) in the STELLAR study was not statistically significant, however, a clinically meaningful improvement in OS and PFS was seen in a defined subgroup of patients with grade 3 astrocytoma.
+The known side effect profile of eflornithine combined with lomustine was consistent with data from earlier studies and showed no unexpected safety signals.
 For more information, please visit the Company's website at http://www.orbustherapeutics.com.

 ###